RouninMedia/protecting-your-email-address-via-svg-instead-of-js/README.md

 # Protecting your email address via SVG instead of JS

-*For a live demo of this technique, see:*
+*For a live demo of this accessible, no-javascript technique, see:*

  - [*SVG-based Email Protection*](https://rouninmedia.github.io/protecting-your-email-address-via-svg-instead-of-js/svg-email-protection.html)